lydialouise/reelnow-api/docs/api/showtimes_get-all-showtimes.md

 # markdownlint-disable
 # vale  off
 layout: default
-title: List all genres
+title: List all showtimes
-parent: The `genre` resource
+parent: The `showtime` resource
 nav_order:
 has_children: false
 has_toc: true
 # tags used by AI files
-description: GET all `genre` resources in the database
+description: GET all `showtime` resources in the database
 tags:
     - api
 categories: